RDCH106/Keyboard2Xinput/README.md

 - enable : the key that enables key interception.
 - disable : the key that disables key interception.
 - exit : the key (here the multiply key from the keypad) that exits the program.
 This has been added because I use AutoHotKey to launch & kill Keyboard2Xinput, and could not figure out how to catch the exit process event (if there's one) triggered by AHK.
 While exiting by killing the process does work, it leaves the notification icon lingering until the mouse hovers over it.
 Having an exit key resolves this problem.
+- config0, config1, etc... allows to switch between mutiple mapping files.
+When using this, config0 points to you main mapping file, config1 points to a file named *mapping1.ini*, located in the same folder as your main mapping file; config2 points to *mapping2.ini*, and so on.

+  When using multiple mapping files, **only** the main mapping file can contain [startup] and [config] sections (otherwise the key for changing mappings could vary according to the selected mapping, and it would be a configuration  (and troubleshooting) nightmare).
+  Look in [samples/mappings/Multiple](samples/mappings/Multiple) for  example files.

 Each [pad*n*] section defines a configuration for a pad.
 Each maps a key to a button/axis of the Xbox 360 gamepad.
 The keys and values are **case-sensitive**.